-The recent discovery of something new in the 200-year-old Sunspot series at this late date suggests there may indeed be conceptual advantages of the FOT-Probability theory and methodology.
+The recent discovery at this late date of something never before seen in the 200-yearold Sunspot series suggests there may indeed be conceptual advantages of the FOT-Probability theory and methodology.

 This is salient evidence, though certainly not proof, of potential pragmatic benefits of the essentially unknown FOT-probability over the orthodox alternative and various ad hoc methods.
 But, more generally: